·

 It's Good for California

-Every home with a battery system reduces strain on the grid during peak demand, decreases the need for polluting "peaker" power plants, and moves California closer to its clean energy goals.
+Every home with an energy storage system reduces strain on the grid during peak demand, decreases the need for polluting "peaker" power plants, and moves California closer to its clean energy goals.
 SGIP makes this transition accessible to everyone, not just wealthy homeowners.

 How to Get Started with SGIP